Guide to DDoS Mitigation with VergeCloud for Websites

 4. Set action to No Challenge

-If example.com loads JS that requests sub.example.com, you may need credential-included requests when challenges are active.
+If example.com loads JavaScript that makes requests to sub.example.com, credential-included requests may be required when challenges are active.

 If the subdomain does not need to return a response: